You will find the classes are color-coded by the recommended grade level.

 |

-Registration Fee: $290/year (26-week schedule) Material Fee: $75/year includes:
+Registration Fee: $305/year (26-week schedule) Material Fee: $80/year Materials provided by HSFM (through Material Fee):

 Ms. Jana Corrigan received her associate degree in Art and Humanities from Coast Community College in 2020 and in addition received private art instruction for six years.
 During this time, she enjoyed volunteer and teacher roles for various ministries.
 As a graduated homeschool student, she has a passion for teaching art alongside academic subjects such as science and history in the homeschool community where her students and families have appreciated her artistic skills and her ability to encourage and instruct students of all ages in art theory.
 Besides teaching for HSFM, she also works as an assistant to artist Cathy Clark and together they recently illustrated and published a children’s picture book.
 Ms. Corrigan’s talent continues to flourish while creating her own paintings and designs, and as she trains young artists at HSFM.
 We are very grateful that the Lord has provided a teacher who not only has years of private training and college coursework, but also is knowledgeable and experienced in providing instruction in art theory while incorporating science and history lessons.